 Understanding the alcohol policies of your cruise line helps ensure a more enjoyable and stress-free vacation.
 Whether you’re savoring a glass of wine at sunset or exploring unique cocktails at an onboard bar, following these guidelines will keep your trip smooth sailing.

-• Do not try and sneak on alcohol: It’s not worth the hassle, and you could be permanently banned from a cruise line if you’re caught.
+- Do not try and sneak on alcohol: It’s not worth the hassle, and the cruise line could permanently ban you if caught.